Background pattern

 Introduction

-1. What is Privigen and how is it used
+1. What is Privigen and what is it used for

 What is Privigen

-Privigen belongs to a class of medications called human normal immunoglobulins.
-Immunoglobulins are also known as antibodies and are blood proteins that help the body fight infections.
+Privigen belongs to a class of medicines called human normal immunoglobulins.
+Immunoglobulins are also known as antibodies and are blood proteins that help the body to fight infections.

 How Privigen works

-Privigen contains immunoglobulins that have been prepared from the blood of healthy individuals.
-The medication works in exactly the same way as the naturally occurring immunoglobulins in human blood.
+Privigen contains immunoglobulins that have been prepared from the blood of healthy people.
+The medicine works in exactly the same way as the immunoglobulins that are naturally present in human blood.

 What is Privigen used for

-Privigen is used for the treatment of adults and children (0-18 years) in the following situations:
+Privigen is used to treat adults and children (0-18 years) in the following situations:

-1. To increase low levels of immunoglobulins in the blood to normal values (restorative treatment):
+1. To increase abnormally low blood immunoglobulin levels to normal values (replacement therapy):

-1. Patients born with a reduced or inability to produce immunoglobulins (primary immunodeficiencies or IDP).
+1. Patients who are born with a reduced ability or inability to produce immunoglobulins (primary immunodeficiencies or PID).

-1. Patients with acquired immunodeficiency (AID) who suffer from severe or recurrent infections, ineffective antimicrobial treatment, and proven failure of specific antibodies (PSAF)* or IgG serum level of <4
+1. Patients with acquired immunodeficiency (AIDS) who suffer from severe or recurrent infections, ineffective antimicrobial treatment, and proven specific antibody failure (PSAF)* or IgG serum level of <4 g l.< li>

-1. To treat some inflammatory disorders (immunomodulation).
+1. To treat certain inflammatory disorders (immunomodulation).
 There are 5 groups:

-1. Patients who do not have a sufficient number of platelets in the blood (Immune thrombocytopenic purpura (ITP)), and:
+1. Patients who do not have enough platelets in their blood (Immune Thrombocytopenic Purpura (ITP)), and:

-who are at risk of bleeding or who will undergo surgery soon.
+who are at risk of bleeding or who will be undergoing surgery soon.

-1. Patients with Guillain-Barré syndrome.
-This is an acute disease characterized by inflammation of the peripheral nerves that causes severe muscle weakness, mainly in the lower and upper limbs.
+1. Patients with Guillain-Barré Syndrome.
+This is an acute disease characterized by inflammation of the peripheral nerves, causing severe muscle weakness, mainly in the lower and upper limbs.

 1. Patients with Kawasaki disease.
 This is an acute disease that mainly affects young children and is characterized by inflammation of the blood vessels throughout the body.

-2. Patients with chronic inflammatory-demyelinating polyneuropathy (CIDP).
-This is a chronic disease characterized by inflammation of the peripheral nerves that causes muscle weakness and numbness, especially in the legs and upper limbs.
+2. Patients with Chronic Inflammatory Demyelinating Polyneuropathy (CIDP).
+This is a chronic disease characterized by inflammation of the peripheral nerves, causing muscle weakness and numbness, mainly in the legs and upper limbs.

-2. What you need to know before starting to use Privigen
+2. What you need to know before you use Privigen

 • Read this section carefully.
-Before Privigen is administered to you, you and your doctor must consider the information provided.
+Before you are given Privigen, you and your doctor must consider the information provided.

 Do not use Privigen